gael-2-francony/Revision_S6/APIN_Approximation-Interpolation-Optimisation/README.md

 Exam Exercices

 mandatory part :
-*   find an interpolation polynomial with Lagrande's method
+*   find an interpolation polynomial with Lagrange's method
 *   find one with Newton's method
 *   give P(X) or give an approximation of P(2)
 *   give the errors of approximations